wildtruc/zenvidia/README.md

 ---------------------------------------------------------------------------------------------------
 ## ATTENTION ** 12/19/2022 **
-**NEW 2.0 VERSION ON RAIL, DO NOT DOWNLOAD UNTIL THIS MESSAGE WILL BE REOMOVE.**
+**NEW 2.0 VERSION ON RAIL, DO NOT DOWNLOAD UNTIL THIS MESSAGE WILL BE REMOVE.**
 ---------------------------------------------------------------------------------------------------

 ---------------------------------------------------------------------------------------------------